jakecrowley/AndroidDecaMoveEmulator/README.md

 2. Clone the github repository and build from source or download the zip archive from Releases and extract all files.

-3. Connect Joycon to PC via Bluetooth.
+3. Move APK to phone and install.

-4. Run DecaMoveEmulator.exe!
+4. Run DecaMoveEmulator.exe

+5. Run Android App

+6. Enter PC's local IP address into the IP Address text field.

+7. Click 'Start'

-5. SteamVR should start automatically, calibrate by holding controllers close together at your waist while looking forward, and launch any compatible game from DecaHub.
+6. SteamVR should start automatically, calibrate by holding controllers close together at your waist while looking forward, and launch any compatible game from DecaHub.